( Back to Illinois Haunted Index )

 A BIG YES INDEED!

-Lots of personal experiences by everyone and some hard evidence captured by some investigations point strongly to the existence of a bunch of spectral Red Lion Pub fans, that always makes things lively and interesting; a form of entertainment for the living people who are patrons, employees and owners.
+Lots of personal experiences by everyone and some hard evidence captured by some investigations point strongly to the existence of a bunch of spectral Red Lion Pub fans, that always make things lively and interesting; a form of entertainment for the living people who are patrons, employees and owners.

 Return to top

 The Ghost Hunter's Field Guide